ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf7.rst

 Dshot capability
 ================

 All motor/servo outputs are Dshot and PWM capable.
 However, mixing Dshot and normal PWM operation for outputs is restricted into groups, ie. enabling Dshot for an output in a group requires that ALL outputs in that group be configured and used as Dshot, rather than PWM outputs.
-The output groups that must be the same (PWM or Dshot, when configured as a normal servo/motor output) are: 1/2, and 3/4.
+The output groups that must be the same (PWM rate or Dshot, when configured as a normal servo/motor output) are: 1/2, and 3/4.

 Where to Buy
 ============